page-loader

 Hindi and Urdu have similar grammar and phonology.
 Both languages descended from the Indo-Aryan language family and have the same origin and Indic base.
 The two languages are standard registers of the Hindustani language derived from the Khariboli dialect.
 Until the 19th century, there was no clear distinction between these two languages.
 Both languages are mutually intelligible and they share 70 to 80% of their vocabulary.
 Despite the fact that the percentage of influence varies from one language to another, Persian, Arabic, and Turkic have a significant influence on these languages.

-Hindi uses the Devnagri script and Urdu uses the Perso-Arabic script.
+Hindi uses the Devanagari script and Urdu uses the Perso-Arabic script.
 Hindi is written from right to left and Urdu is written from left to right.
 Both Hindi and Urdu are the official languages of India.
 The Eighth Schedule of the Indian Constitution lists 22 languages, which have been referred to as scheduled languages and given recognition, status, and official encouragement.
-Hindi has less influence from foreign variables where as Urdu has a significant influence from foreign variables.
+Hindi has less influence from foreign variables whereas Urdu has a significant influence from foreign variables.
 The political vocabulary of Hindi and Urdu are different even though speakers can understand each other at a colloquial level.